estanqueiroa/awscode/cloudformation/lambda-polly/README.md

 ## Testing

-* Upload a .txt file to S3 bucket and verify the corresponding .mp3 audio file is generated sucessfully in the output bucket.
+* Upload a .txt file to S3 bucket and verify the corresponding .mp3 audio file is generated successfully in the output bucket.

 ## Cleanup